Australian Bravery Decorations

 Group Bravery Citation shall be awarded for a collective act of bravery, by a group of persons in extraordinary circumstances that is considered worthy of recognition.

-More detail is available in the Australian Bravery Decorations handbook.
+More detail is available in the Australian Bravery Decorations booklet.
 The book includes:

 - images and descriptions of what each award looks like; and